thejoshwolfe/maze-generator/README.md

 All rooms will eventually be added to the maze, because every wall from every room in the maze will eventually be considered.
 Since we never open up a wall that separates two rooms that are already in the maze, there will never be any loops.

+### Depth-First Search

+Start with all the walls filled in and all the rooms filled in (black).
+Randomly walk through the rooms while opening walls and rooms to make the traversal possible.
+Only open walls that lead to black rooms.
+If there are no black rooms adjacent to our current position, back up until there are.
+Keep track of the path traveled (blue) to get to this point to make the backtracking possible.
+(Don't include the backtracking in the path to get to this point.)

+Since we back up until we find adjacent black rooms, all rooms will eventually get explored.
+Since we only open walls to black rooms, we never create loops.